AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-19-yugioh-4-fun-non-meta-decks.md

 </figure>

 Spiritualist is arguably the more important of the two since she basically serves as a free Polymerization, but Headman allows you to resurrect Gravekeeper's while bypassing Necrovalley's effect.
+Toss in two copies of **Hidden Temples of Necrovalley** for good measure since nearly every archetype special summons these days.

 Talk about reviving the dead—a welcome buff to one of my favorite archetypes!